Create and target an environment

-Environment represents a collection of resources such as namespaces within Kubernetes clusters, Azure Web Apps, virtual machines, databases, which can be targeted by deployments from a pipeline.
-Typical examples of environments include Dev, Test, QA, Staging and Production.
+An environment is a collection of resources, such as Kubernetes clusters and virtual machines, that can be targeted by deployments from a pipeline.
+Typical examples of environment names are Dev, Test, QA, Staging, and Production.

 - Deployment history - Pipeline name and run details are recorded for deployments to an environment and its resources.
 In the context of multiple pipelines targeting the same environment or resource, deployment history of an environment is useful to identify the source of changes.

-- Traceability of commits and work items - View jobs within the pipeline run that targeted an environment and the corresponding commits and work items that were newly deployed to the environment.
-This allows one to track whether a code change (commit) or feature/bug-fix (work items) reached an environment.
+- Traceability of commits and work items - View jobs within the pipeline run that target an environment.
+You can also view the commits and work items that were newly deployed to the environment.
+Traceability also allows one to track whether a code change (commit) or feature/bug-fix (work items) reached an environment.

-- Diagnose resource health - The resource health related information shown in resource views allows one to validate whether the application is functioning at its desired state or whether it has regressed post deployments.
+- Diagnose resource health - Validate whether the application is functioning at its desired state.

-- Permissions - User permissions and pipeline permissions can be used to secure environments by specifying which users and pipelines are allowed to target an environment.
+- Permissions - Secure environments by specifying which users and pipelines are allowed to target an environment.

 While environment at its core is a grouping of resources, the resources themselves represent actual deployment targets.
-Currently, only Kubernetes resource type is supported, with the roadmap of environments including support for other resources such as virtual machines, databases and more.
+The Kubernetes resource and virtual machine resource types are currently supported.

 Sign in to your Azure DevOps organization and navigate to your project.